dqops/dqo/docs/examples/data-completeness/detect-null-values.md

 ## Next steps

 - You haven't installed DQOps yet?
-Check the detailed guide on how to [install DQOps using pip](../../dqops-installation/install-dqops-using-pip.md) or [run DQO as a Docker container](../../dqops-installation/run-dqops-as-docker-container.md).
+Check the detailed guide on how to [install DQOps using pip](../../dqops-installation/install-dqops-using-pip.md) or [run DQOps as a Docker container](../../dqops-installation/run-dqops-as-docker-container.md).
 - For details on the [nulls_count check used in this example, go to the check details section](../../checks/column/nulls/nulls-count.md).
 - You might be interested in another completeness check that [evaluates that the number of rows in a table does not exceed the minimum accepted count](../data-completeness/detect-empty-or-incomplete-tables.md).
 - Would you like to add your own connection?
 Here you can find [information about supported databases and how to add new connection](../../data-sources/index.md).